 After Gullfoss, you can add an exciting snowmobiling tour on Langjökull glacier.
 If neither this nor the snorkel appeals to you, you can instead opt for a horse-riding tour.
 Otherwise, head straight to the main road and make a stop at the volcanic crater lake Kerið.
 The volcanic rock here is painted in fiery orange and rust red colors, while the lake within is a cool azure oasis.
 The contrast is a breathtaking sight.

 You'll spend the night within the Golden Circle.

 You will then visit the beautiful waterfalls of Seljalandsfoss and Skógafoss.
 After admiring them, a detour to the Skógar folk museum is highly recommended, where you can explore life in the old days of Iceland through the restored turf house, church, and other buildings.

-Drive on towards Sólheimajökull glacier, where you can go on an optional glacier hike or snowmobiling tour, both of which promise excitement and incredibly beauty.
+Drive on towards Sólheimajökull glacier, where you can go on an optional glacier hike or snowmobiling tour, both of which promise excitement and incredible beauty.
 You can also opt for an exciting ice cave tour that departs from the village Vík, where you're picked up by a super jeep and driven up the volcano Katla before you descend into the cave in Mýrdalsjökull glacier.

 After that, take a moment to walk Reynisfjara beach, with a short stop at the village of Vík.
-Reynisfjara is one of Iceland’s most spectacular beaches because of its amazing black basalt cliffs, Garðar, and the Reynisdrangar sea stacks.
-It is also a great puffin watching location.
+Reynisfjara is one of Iceland's most spectacular beaches because of its amazing black basalt cliffs, Garðar, and the Reynisdrangar sea stacks.
+It is also a great puffin-watching location.